companieshouse/node-session-handler/README.md

 Code is linted using `ts-lint` which can be run via `npm run lint` command.

 Tests in turn can be run via `npm test` command.

-### Compiling and packaging

-At this point no NPM registry is in use and built packages are stored directly in the repository.

-For that reason every source code change should be compiled using `npm run build` command and build artifacts in `lib` directory should be committed alongside initial code change.